33 Things to Do in Tijuana, Mexico + Local Info

 How to Get to Tijuana From San Diego

-Greyhound offers the bus service, which can be between $13-$25.
+Greyhound offers the bus service, which can cost between $13-$25.
 It leaves from the San Diego Bus Station and arrives at Tijuana Central Bus Station (1-hour trip).

-Crossing by car can take a very long time, with the lineups being extremely long.
+Crossing by car can take a very long time, with the lines at the border being extremely long.
 This is recommended only if you must have your car in Tijuana.
 Otherwise, walking across is probably the best option!

 Walking Across the Border in Tijuana

-The easiest option for tourists is to take the US San Diego Blue Line trolley from the border at the San Ysidro stop.
+The easiest option for tourists is to take the US San Diego Blue Line trolley to the border crossing at the San Ysidro stop.

 You can get on the trolley at various stops in San Diego for just $2.50.
 Once at San Ysidro (a 45-minute trip), you can follow the crowds and well-marked signs to the border to walk across at the PedEast crossing.

-PedWest, Otay Mesa, and Cross Border Express are the other pedestrian crossings.
-To get to any of these locations, you can drive and park at the border, or take a taxi or rideshare and be dropped off.
+PedWest, Otay Mesa, and Cross Border Xpress are the other pedestrian crossings.
+To get to any of these locations, you can drive and park at the border or take a taxi or rideshare and be dropped off.

 Walking across the border is easy and smooth, with clear signage along the way to get you where you need to go!